HttpsZaid/HttpsZaid/README.md

 - **Easy login:** Helps users manage their expenses efficiently.

 ### 5. 🎓 *Jarvis Assistant:**
-- .
-A assistant bot like siri in pc that can do all things like open chrome open youtube search an video answer your question with good voice.
+-  A assistant like siri in pc that can do all things like open chrome open youtube search an video answer your question with good voice.

 ## 🌟 Fun Fact
 - "I am an athlete at heart and a developer by passion."